arbazsiddiqui/blog/content/posts/2020-05-16-building-your-first-chrome-extension-imdb-lookup.md

 ---

 ## Introduction
-Browser extension are programs which can modify and enhance your browsing experience.
+Browser extensions are programs which can modify and enhance your browsing experience.
 From small UI enhancements to automations, extensions can be used and built for a wide array of use cases.
 In this article we will look at a step by step guide to build a chrome extension.

 What are we building?
 Well our extension will have two jobs, first will be to fetch [IMDb](https://www.imdb.com/) details of any movie from the context menu (right click menu), like this :